 Every university likes to say that it is unique.
-And then there is Rensselaer Polytechnic Institute (RPI) at Hartford’s Education for Working Professionals.
+And then there is Rensselaer at Work.
 We prefer to show that we are different and, true-to-form, we do it with data.

 Rather than poll our alumni with surveys they don’t have time to answer—they’re working professionals with fulfilling personal lives, after all—we decided to document what they say about themselves on LinkedIn and the results are both eye-opening and completely unsurprising.